 At Kaizer, you totally feel like a ‘Kaizer’ in all sense.
 The rooftop seating makes the place really beautiful, they have sitting arrangements of various types to give you the most comfortable and romantic experience.
 This North Indian Restaurant is perfect for a candlelight dinner or to be enjoyed with all your pals.

 You can also read: Best Indian Curry in Bandra

 The place has dim light, bamboo sticks and nice roped Candle Chandelier.
 Located on the always busy new link road at a distance of about 950 meters from the DN Nagar metro station; is easy to locate.

 After settling down, we called for some mocktails: Berry Blast:

 A perfect blend of Strawberry, Black-current and lime juice all added into the crushed ice.
-The same mixture is freeze in a ball and serve in a salt-rimmed glass.
+The same mixture is a freeze in a ball and serves in a salt-rimmed glass.
 Highly recommended.

 Sizzling Murg Platter:

 We had called for a tasting portion and thus tried Murg Malai Kebab, Murg Banjaara Kebab and Murg Pudina Kebab: The chicken platter had tender juicy chicken, perfectly marinated in Indian spices.
 All the 3 kebabs at this North Indian Restaurant are scrumptious and can be ordered without a thought.
 I loved Banjaara the most from the lot.

 In the tasting portion, we had got Galouti Kebab, Shami Kebab and Chapli Kebab: The mutton kebabs have finely minced mutton, cooked thoroughly in the spices.
 The kebabs melt in your mouth, giving amazing flavours.
 I loved Galouti kebab the most from the lot.